-- Operating system: Microsoft Windows XP SP3 or newer. - Microsoft .NET 2.0 Framework - Microsoft Visual C++ 2010 Redistributable Package (x86)
+- Operating system: Microsoft Windows XP SP3 or newer. - Microsoft .NET 3.5 Framework

-LYBIN 6.2 2200 is compatible with 64-bit Windows operating systems.
-The LybinCom-module can also be used by other 3rd party software on a 64-bit x86 platform, but only with 32-bit software.
-Any interaction with for instance Matlab on a 64-bit platform must be with a 32-bit version of Matlab.
+LYBIN 7.0 is built for 64-bit Windows operating systems.
+The LybinCom-module can also be used by other 3rd party software on a 64-bit Windows platform.